 Remember, nothing – no thought or situation – is permanent.
-Not even some marriages Although it may be near impossible for you believe right now, this life will one day be your new normal.
+Not even some marriages.
+Although it may be near impossible for you to believe right now, this life will one day be your new normal.

 One day, almost two years ago I, like countless other amazing and wonderful women before me, found myself as a single mother.
 This was a club which I did not sign up to (hell no!), but with the right support and a little effort, I absolutely felt an honored member of it no time at all.
 Now, I can’t imagine my life any other way.

 When my husband unexpectedly left, to say I was blindsided would be an understatement.
 I felt as though the carpet had been ripped from under my feet, my world turned around and upside down.
 Of course, I was going through an unprecedented level of change, and the uncertainty that came with this.
 The words survive and thrive were not yet part of my vocabulary.